potluck-club/git-cookin/README.md

    * estimated servings?
    * estimated time (total, elapsed, active)
    * commentary and [flavor text](#git-cookin "not neccessarily about the actual flavor")
-   * required equipment (desired, necessary)
+   * required equipment (necessary, desired)
-   * date first brought to potluck (or `BGC` if before git-cookin) and the theme of that day if applicable
+   * date first brought to potluck (or `BGC` if before git-cookin and date not available) and the theme of that day if applicable
    * source of inspiration / credit?
 1. organize accordingly and check the tex compiles